Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 # Chapter 7: Operating System Interface

 In this chapter, we will learn:
++ What other features `Application` has
 + How to properly do logging
 + How to copy / move / create / delete files
 + How to automatically open a file or url for the user
-+ How to access a files metadata
++ How to access a file's metadata
 + How to monitor a file changing
 + How to open a dialog that lets users select files
 + How to open an alert dialog that the user has to dismiss